 Since 1872, Michigan State University students have had the choice of participating in a nationally affiliated Greek letter organization.
-Today, the Greek community is comprised of 55 internationally affiliated social Greek letter organizations with a combined membership of over 3,100 students.
+Today, the Greek community is comprised of 54 internationally affiliated social Greek letter organizations with a combined membership of over 2,500 students.
 Greek letter organizations merge almost every segment of the campus community into their chapters-leadership development, community service, athletics, social life, housing, management and business functions, alumni relations, accountability, and responsibility.
 Through quality educational experiences, fraternities and sororities support the Guiding Principles of the institution, as well as provide an avenue whereby all students experience active learning through self-governance.

-The 55 fraternities and sororities are governed by governing councils responsible for representing constituents to the greater campus and East Lansing communities, providing programs and services to chapters and their members, and creating and enforcing standards and policies throughout the Greek community.
-Through mutual interdependence, the governing councils assist all 55 member organizations in providing a quality Greek experience for their members.
+The 54 fraternities and sororities are governed by governing councils responsible for representing constituents to the greater campus and East Lansing communities, providing programs and services to chapters and their members, and creating and enforcing standards and policies throughout the Greek community.
+Through mutual interdependence, the governing councils assist all 54 member organizations in providing a quality Greek experience for their members.
 The governing councils include:

-- Interfraternity Council (IFC), governing 28 internationally affiliated men's Greek letter organizations. - Panhellenic Council (Panhell), governing 13 National Panhellenic Council Greek letter organizations - National Pan-Hellenic Council (NPHC), governing 8 historically African-American men's and women's Greek letter organizations - 4th Independent Council, governing 6 multicultural men's and women's Greek letter organizations.
+- Interfraternity Council (IFC), governing 24 internationally affiliated men's Greek letter organizations. - Panhellenic Council (Panhell), governing 13 National Panhellenic Council Greek letter organizations - National Pan-Hellenic Council (NPHC), governing 9 historically African-American men's and women's Greek letter organizations. - Independent Greek Council, governing 9 multicultural men's and women's Greek letter organizations.

-Other community-wide organizations that are collaboratively coordinated by the governing councils include: Greek Week, GAMMA Peer Educators, the Order of Omega National Greek Leadership Honorary, and Gamma Sigma Alpha, the national Greek Academic Honorary.
+Other community-wide organizations that are collaboratively coordinated by the governing councils include: Greek Week, the Order of Omega National Greek Leadership Honorary, and Gamma Sigma Alpha, the national Greek Academic Honorary.

-For more information on the Greek community, contact the Department of Student Life, 101 Student Services Building, 1-517-355-8286 or www.GoGreek.msu.edu.
+For more information on the Greek community, contact the Department of Student Life, 101 Student Services Building, 1-517-355-8286 or www.msugreeklife.org.